Colorado River Ghost StoriesOctober 30, 2018

-Three Spooky Colorado River Stories to Tell Around the Fire
+Three Spooky Colorado River Ghost Stories to Tell Around the Fire

 The Colorado River cuts through the Arid West like a vein, giving life to a parched region and offering all kinds of magnificent views and adventures to its residents.
 It’s an undeniably positive presence, soaked in sun and surrounded by brilliant red-rock cliffs, bighorn sheep, and rare desert greenery.